maricsnel/WeeklySQLChallenge/Week 3.md

 Join Upgrade ON Join_Date.Customer_ID = Upgrade.Customer_ID
 Group by Period;
 ```

-This query analyzes customer subscription upgrades by categorizing the time between their subscription start date and upgrade date into specific periods (e.g., '0-30 days', '31-60 days').
-It then counts the number of customers in each period who upgraded their plans.
-This provides insights into how quickly customers upgrade after joining.
+- Two Common Table Expressions (CTEs) named `Join_Date` and `Upgrade` are defined to organize the data for analysis.

+- In the `Join_Date` CTE:
+  - This CTE compiles a list of customers along with their corresponding earliest subscription start date (the date they joined).

+- In the `Upgrade` CTE:
+  - This CTE compiles a list of customers who performed an upgrade to plan ID 3 along with the respective upgrade date.

+- For each customer's upgrade, the conditions within the `CASE` expression determine which period category the upgrade falls into (e.g., '0-30 days', '31-60 days', and so on).

+- The `Count (Join_Date.Customer_ID)` calculates the number of customers who fall into each period category.

+- The `JOIN Upgrade ON Join_Date.Customer_ID = Upgrade.Customer_ID` clause joins the data with the `Upgrade` CTE based on matching customer IDs.

 | period            | count |
 |-------------------|-------|